mcrmfc/mcrmfc.github.com/_posts/2011-06-24-capybara-android.markdown

 Gotchas...

 1. I found that I needed to start the Webdriver server (Jetty Server) on the emulator manually i.e. open the emulator then select to view applications and select 'Webdriver'
-2. I found that if I started the actual browser manually on the emulator this prevented tests from running and I received 'End of file reached (EOFError)' errors
+2. I also found that if I started the actual browser manually on the emulator this prevented tests from running and I received 'End of file reached (EOFError)' errors
-3. In order to see tests running in the browser I found that you needed to have the Webdriver server application open and visible on the device emulator
+3. In order to see tests running in the browser it seemed that you needed to have the Webdriver server application open and visible on the device emulator
-4. Lots of the functionality your used to using in Capybara may not work as expected this is due to very limited support for X-Path and CSS selectors in the Android driver...it may actually be better to use the Selenium-Webdriver gem directly.
+4. Lots of the functionality you're used to using in Capybara may not work as expected, this is due to very limited support for X-Path and CSS selectors in the Android driver...it may actually be better to use the Selenium-Webdriver gem directly.